BITSS-OPA/opa-deworming/code/05_final_opa.md

 Hence, the cost of schooling each child for an additional year is now $267.9 (USD).

 [^9]: Based on the upper tier of monthly teacher salaries reported by two Kenyan news sources: @nyanchama2018 and @oduor2017.
-Since compensation for teachers in rural villages where the treatment was administered is below the national average, we are overestimating the costs for a conservative analysis.
+Since compensation for teachers in rural villages where the treatment was administered is below the national average, the report is overestimating the costs for a conservative analysis.
 The average number of students per teacher is 45.

 <details><summary>Show all the details</summary>